Category: Respiratory

 Pneumonia

-In this article, we will focus on more practical concerns when managing a patient with pneumonia for junior doctors.
+In this article, we will focus on more practical concerns when managing a patient with pneumonia for resident doctors.
 Covid-19 is not discussed here.
 History Basics: fever, productive cough with yellow-green sputum, shortness of breath & pleuritic chest pain In the context of patients with underlying respiratory disease, ask what about the sputum & SOB

 Read More »